Contributed By Dirican | Gözütok

-When the liquation decision is taken by the general assembly under the TCC, this decision is registered and announced in the Trade Registry by the board of directors and the company enters the liquidation process.
+When the liquation decision is taken by the general assembly, this decision is registered with and announced to the Trade Registry by the board of directors, and the company enters the liquidation process.

-The liquidation ends with turning the assets of the partnership into cash, collecting the receivables, distributing the net assets remaining as a result of the payment of the debts to the shareholders and deletion of the trade name from the registry.
+The liquidation ends with turning the assets of the partnership into cash, collecting the receivables, distributing the net assets remaining as a result of the payment of the debts to the shareholders, and deleting the trade name from the registry.

 During the liquidation, the legal personality of the company continues.
-The purpose of the partnership automatically turns into the purpose of liquidation.
-As a rule, the partnership cannot engage in any new transactions and activities.
-The phrase “In Liquidation” is added to the trade name.
-During liquidation, the duties and powers of the company’s organs become limited to the transactions that cannot be performed by the liquidator.
+The purpose of the company automatically turns into the purpose of liquidation.
+As a rule, the company cannot engage in any new transactions and activities.
+The phrase “In Liquidation” is added to its trade name.
+During liquidation, the duties and powers of the company’s organs become limited to those transactions that cannot be performed by the liquidator.

-In bankruptcy proceedings, the purchaser would follow strict procedural rules with regard to the realisation of assets.
-Although there may be exceptions, the usual process shall include a value assessment and public auction phases and the property shall be sold to the highest bidder.
+In bankruptcy proceedings, the purchaser of distressed assets has to follow strict procedural rules with regard to the realisation of those assets.
+Although there may be exceptions, the usual process shall include value assessment and public auction tages, and the property shall be sold to the highest bidder.

 Assets in the bankruptcy estate are sold by the bankruptcy administration after the second meeting of creditors.
-However, the bankruptcy administration may sell certain assets immediately in the event such assets will be costly to preserve or will lose their value.
+However, the bankruptcy administration may sell certain assets immediately if such assets would be costly to preserve or would lose their value.